 Causes of Poor Consistency in Cheese Sauces

 Lower fat formulations, in particular, have a higher probability of clumping and separation.
-In an attempt to restore a product’s integrity, food formulators may use alternative thickening or gelling agents such as gums, starches or carrageenan.
-Unfortunately, these ingredients are not considered clean label by most consumers and may simply replace one textural problem with another in addition to having off-flavors.
+In an attempt to restore a product’s integrity, food formulators may use alternative thickening or gelling agents.
+Unfortunately, some of these ingredients are not considered clean label and may simply replace one textural problem with another in addition to having off-flavors.
 Modifiers may be used to address some issues, but they may not be freeze/thaw stable and can be compromised by thermal treatments.

 High shear environments and excessive mixing in food processing pose risks as well, compromising the structure of many ingredients.
 If a cheese sauce containing starches and gums is heated, the bond between glucose molecules can be broken, resulting in a stringy consistency.

 Properly hydrating powdered ingredients is a key step in producing creamy applications.
 However, many commodity thickening agents result in agglomerates or fish eyes when improperly heated or mixed into a formulation.
 Trying to break up the clumps may result in excessive shearing and viscosity breakdown overall.